 The bees are abuzz from late June to mid-July at Prince Edward County Lavender Farm.
-This unique farm offers acres aromatic lavender fields for visitors to explore, along with a small boutique selling various lavender themed gifts.
+This unique farm offers acres of aromatic lavender fields for visitors to explore, along with a small boutique selling various lavender-themed gifts.
 If possible, visit during their annual lavender festival.
 Extended to 2 weekends as of 2019, this event features live music, essential oil extraction demonstrations, children’s entertainment and more!

 Ponder the Mystery of Lake on the Mountain

 While you’re in The County be sure to visit one of Ontario’s natural wonders, Lake on the Mountain.
 This mystifying body of water sits 62 above Lake Ontario, with no apparent source.
 Just across the road, visitors will be amazed by the sight of the ferries and boats cruising the waterways below.

 While visiting Prince Edward County be sure to include Campbell’s Orchards on your list of things to do.
 The farm offers a market, a variety of pick-your-own fruit and vegetables and a nice selection of baked goods.
 Campbell’s Orchards is also home to the Apple Falls Cider Company, where you can sample a variety of locally produced hard ciders.
 The tasting room is open each weekend from noon until 5 pm.

 During the spring and fall seasons, birdwatching is a popular thing to do at Point Petre in Prince Edward County.
 Known to be one of the premier bird-watching areas in Canada, a variety of birds use the spot as a stopover during their migration.
 If you can, try to arrive early in the morning as it’s sometimes possible to watch the birds being banded.